Kevin O'Connor (footballer, born 1982): Brentford assistant first team coach (2018–present)

 On 13 December 2018, O'Connor was named as assistant first team coach of the Brentford first team, working under head coach Thomas Frank and assistant head coach Brian Riemer.
-His role was described as that of "the bridge between the players and the coaching staff", with a focus on coaching the offensive side of the game.
-By 2022, his matchday role had progressed to feeding assistant head coach Brian Riemer with information from a position up in the stand, behind the technical area.
+His role was described as a bridge between the players and the coaching staff and between the first team and the B team, with a focus on coaching the offensive side of the game.
+By 2022, his matchday role had progressed to feeding then-assistant head coach Brian Riemer with information from a position up in the stand, behind the technical area.
+By December 2024, he was assisting assistant head coach Claus Nørgaard with defensive training and "constructing the opposition" for set piece coach Keith Andrews' drills.

 Personal life

-O'Connor was born to Irish parents in Blackburn – his father Pat is from Kerry and his mother Sheila was from Mayo and the family moved back to South London four days after O'Connor was born.
-He has two brothers (Stephen and Damian) and his sister Kerry was also footballer on the books at Chelsea and Barnet during the 2000s.
+O'Connor was born to Irish parents in Blackburn – his father Pat is from County Kerry and his mother Sheila was from County Mayo and the family moved back to South London four days after O'Connor was born.
+He has two brothers (Stephen and Damian) and his sister Kerry was also a footballer on the books at Chelsea and Barnet during the 2000s.
 Sheila died in July 2007.
 O'Connor attended The Douay Martyrs School in Ickenham.
 He married Penny in Las Vegas in June 2005 and as of February 2009 was living in Langley.